 - To save changes, close the window.

-Many portable audio devices include a bass boost switch that electronically alters audio signals to the headphone socket.
+- Many portable sound devices include a bass boost switch that electronically alters audio signals to the headphone socket.
 The patented technology in your headphones reproduces a full-range sound.

-You can clean your headphones by wiping them with a damp cloth.
+- You can clean your headphones by wiping them with a damp cloth, cotton swab, or rubbing alcohol.
 You must be careful not to let moisture get in through the ports and earcups.
 You must ensure that no dirt, hair, or other debris gets into the ports.

-It would help if you did not blow into the ports or vacuum the interior of your earcups.
+- It would help if you used a cotton swab that did not blow into the ports or vacuum the interior of your ear cups.
+Recommend using rubbing alcohol.
 You can clean the cushions with a damp cloth if they get dirty.
-Be careful not to force moisture or other debris into the earcups.
+Be careful not to force moisture or other debris into the ear cups.
 Use no cleaning products on the cushions.

-Hooke Audio just solved for you android no sound without headphones.
+Hooke Audio just solved for your headphones not plugged in headphones mode.
 Hope this is helpful for you.
-In case you are wondering whether the error comes from the jack or the headphone jack, you should use a speaker or another headset to replace it.
+In case you are wondering whether the error comes from manage sound devices or the headphone jack, you should use a speaker or another headset to replace it.
 Comment below if you have any questions.